VirtusLab/akka-serialization-helper/README.md

 generated during compile time (so serializer won't crash during runtime like reflection-based serializers may do).
 For a comparison of Circe with other serializers, read [Appendix A](#appendix-a-comparison-of-available-akka-serializers).

+Note that it is **not** obligatory to use our serializer for the other features (serializability checker, persistence schema dump) to work.
+They work as well with e.g. when [Jackson serializer](https://doc.akka.io/docs/akka/current/serialization-jackson.html) is selected.

 #### Usage

 Add the following to project dependencies: